WHT-RBT/SQL-Employee-Challenge/README.md

 ## License

 This project is licensed under the MIT License.
-See License for details.
+See License file for details.